dbapibuilder/sqlconf-dab-aca-20250122/README.md

 # Rename the .env-sample file
 mv .env-sample .env

+# Edit and save the file after providing the following data values
 # TENANT_ID - This should be your Azure Entra Tenant ID, which might be required to login to Azure
 # SUBSCRIPTION_ID - The Azure Subscription ID that you will use to deploy into
 # BASE_NAME - A valid identifier that will be used to build out resource names in Bicep